TejasPodutwar/leaderboardapp/README.md

 # leaderboardapp
 Node.js Leaderboard Application

+This is a Leaderboard App to create a leaderboard among your colleague built with Node.js, Express, Mongodb and EJS Templete Engine.

 TO RUN THE APP LOCALLY:

 Step 1: Clone the Repository using the command: git clone https://github.com/TejasPodutwar/leaderboardapp.git